yargnad/Anima-Locus/README.md

 ### Environmental Response (ER) Files
 - Record the "aura" of great performances (timestamped sensor data)
+  - **Privacy & retention:** ER Files are user‑triggered and opt‑in.
+Recordings should default to local device storage, be exportable as JSON or compressed binary archives, and include an optional consent flag if uploaded or shared.
 - Replay terroir from specific shows in the studio
 - Blend live + recorded terroir (60% live + 40% Brooklyn 2025-11-15)
 - Capture lightning in a bottle—make album versions with the energy of your best night